bitsgofer/notebook/posts/gophercon-singapore-2019.md

 # High(er) Reliability Software Patterns for Go

-[Junade Ali](https://2019.gophercon.sg/speakers/#junade-ali) talked about contracts and showed examples of how to write them in Go (mostly via pre/post-condition checks, IIRC).
+[Junade Ali](https://2019.gophercon.sg/speakers/#junade-ali) talked about contracts and showed examples of how to write them in Go.

 When writing critical software, we will need them and more (e.g. contracts w.r.t timing, halting, correctness through concurrent execution, resource usage, etc).